okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 The packaging of things seems like a bunch of difficult work.

 We use container images, as it is a packaging format that knows and has all of your dependencies.

+Things like Docker make container service APIs nice and easy to run on your own servers.